Irit Linur: Literary career

 Linur's second novel, Two Snow Whites, is about a photographer who finds herself involved in a murder case.
 Sandler Ella, her third novel, depicts the glamorous life of media broadcasters.
 Her fourth novel, The Brown Girls, was adapted as a popular television mini-series.
 Linur has also published a book of humorous essays, The Secret Blonde.

 Linur is a co-host on the radio show "The Final Word" on Galei Zahal, Israel's Military Radio.
 The show would initially pair a liberal and a conservative who'd discuss current events, with Linur playing the liberal part.
-However, in recent years she has expressed views hostile to liberal groups, left-wing politicians and minorities in Israel.
-In 2002, Linur called for a boycott of Haaretz newspaper until it fires left-wing journalists Amira Hass and Gideon Levy.
+However, in recent years she has expressed views hostile to liberal groups and left-wing politicians in Israel.
+In 2002, during the Second Intifada, Linur wrote an open letter announcing that she had canceled her subscription to the Israeli newspaper Haaretz, criticizing the "radical leftism" and "anti-Zionism" of the newspaper as well as what she referred to as a "pro-Palestinian bias" on the part of Haaretz journalists Gideon Levy and Amira Hass.

+In December 2017, Linur was suspended for seven days from her position as a commentator on Army Radio, after she criticized then-President Reuven Rivlin over his support for anti-corruption protests, referring to Rivlin as an "insolent piece of work."